 The Dev Center documentation assumes your app has a single Heroku remote that is named

 To deploy your app to Heroku, use the

 git push command to push the code from your local repository’s main branch to your

 $ git push heroku main Initializing repository, done. updating 'refs/heads/main' ...

 Use this same command whenever you want to deploy the latest committed version of your code to Heroku.

-Note that Heroku only deploys code that you push to master or main.
+Heroku only deploys code that you push to the master or main branches of the remote.
 Pushing code to another branch of the

 heroku remote has no effect.

 To deploy code to Heroku from a non-